paulamatdesign/uxscores/README.md

 ## Purpose

-This application is an educational project created and developped by [Paul AMAT, UX designer with data skills](https://paulamatdesign.github.io/), designed to help students, researchers, and practitioners compute scores from multiple UX questionnaires.
+This application is an educational project created and developped by [Paul AMAT, UX Designer](https://paulamatdesign.github.io/), designed to help students, researchers, and practitioners compute scores from multiple UX questionnaires.
 It is built with **Python** using **Streamlit**.

+## Data Privacy

+- This app does not store questionnaire responses permanently.
+- All computations are performed locally and temporarily for the duration of the session.
+- No data is sold, shared, or analyzed beyond the displayed results.
+- If you later add storage or analytics, this section should be updated accordingly.

+## Permissions From Original Authors

+This section lists the explicit permissions obtained directly from the authors of specific questionnaires.

+- UEQ-S: Permission granted by Martin Schrepp by email (December 2, 2025).
+- UMUX-Lite: Permission granted by James Lewis by email (December 3, 2025).
+- SUS: Author is retired.
+- SUPR-Q: Permission granted by Jim Lewis by email (December 9, 2025).

+## Licence Notice & Attribution

+Both the app and its source code are distributed under the **MIT Licence**, allowing anyone to reuse, modify, and adapt them freely.

+Please note that while **the app and its code** are MIT-licensed, **the UX questionnaires themselves are not mine**.
+Each questionnaire (e.g., SUS, UMUX-Lite, UEQ-S) may have its own licence, terms of use, or citation requirements.

+Users must check the **original authors’ licences** before employing any questionnaire in a study, publication, or product.

+All questionnaires remain the intellectual property of their respective authors.
+This application only provides automated scoring and does not claim ownership of any scale.

 ## Limitations